 The village of Dunvant (Dyfnant)

-Dunvant (Dyfnant in Welsh, meaning 'deep stream') began as a small coal mining village.
+Dunvant (Dyfnant in Welsh, meaning 'deep stream') began as a small coal mining village on the edge of the Gower Peninsula.
 At one time there were four collieries in the area between Dunvant and nearby Gowerton.
 The two collieries South of Gowerton; Bishwell and Bryn Mawr, closed in the 1870s after a relatively short history, but the Dunvant collieries; Dunvant and Killan lasted longer closing in 1914 and 1925 respectively.
 Killan closed as a result of the disaster in 1924, in which five men were killed and from which it never recovered.
 The Penlan Brickworks and Quarry also provided many local jobs but Mother Nature reclaimed the former site of the quarry and it is now an ecological conservation area.

 A sudden surge of water flooded Killan Colliery on 27th November 1924.
 The strength of the water was so great that the roof of the mine collapsed killing two men and a further eleven men were left trapped inside.
 Eight of them survived from breathing from an air pocket and were rescued within two days, but the three further bodies were not recovered until January 1925.
 A memorial to the miners who lost their life at Killan Colliery stands at the site of the former Dunvant railway station.